 Soil is a living and life-giving substance, without which we would perish.
 As world population and food production demands rise, keeping our soil healthy and productive is of paramount importance.
 So much so that we believe improving the health of our Nation’s soil is one of the most important conservation endeavors of our time.

 A growing number of America’s farmers are using soil health management systems to improve the health and function of their soil.
-The preceding statements are from NRCS but are supported by the New Mexico Association of Conservation Districts.

 Watershed Districts are formed for the purpose of conservation of water, or of water usage, including water-based recreation, flood prevention, flood control, erosion prevention and control of erosion, and floodwater and sediment damages.
 The land area in a watershed district must be contiguous and must lie within a well-defined watershed area or sub-watershed areas; and may embrace lands lying in one or more soil and water conservation districts, or lands lying partly within and partly outside a soil and water conservation district.
 There are now eight active watershed districts in New Mexico since Dona Ana SWCD has recently formed the La Union Watershed District.